aryab2003/Stellar-Med/README.md

 * Machine learning models for predictive analysis and early detection of health issues.
 * Secure and compliant data storage.
 * Customizable alerts and notifications for healthcare providers.
-* Patient-friendly mobile app for easy data submission and interaction.
 * User-friendly web-based dashboard for healthcare providers.